-When Yelp users visit your business page, they may see a button with a prompt to request a service or contact you.
+When Yelp users visit your business page, they may see a button with a prompt to request a quote or contact you.
 The message on the button varies depending on your business category, but the purpose of the tool is consistent: to connect consumers (your potential customers) with great local businesses.

 People who submit requests are motivated and interested, so responding quickly to messaging requests can lead to higher conversation rates.